A global community

 The Global Congress is an international network of experts who work together to address the threat of chemical and explosives terrorism.

-Its members – chemical security practitioners – share best practices and explore innovative ways to counter the threats.
+It is made up of chemical security practitioners from different countries, sectors and institutions who share best practices and explore innovative ways to counter the threats.
 The collaborative nature of the network drives discussion and joint activities across different areas of expertise.

 Panel discussions and presentations highlight global challenges and issues, and allow participants to share best practices and mitigation methods, and develop national, regional, and international chemical security practices.

 - 2022 Global Congress meeting – Marrakesh, Morocoo – Press release

 - 2019 Global Congress meeting – Lyon, France– Press release